andrewsleigh/learning-processing/oop-basics/readme.md

 # Object Oriented Programming Basics

-If I want to make complex patterns, I need to learn how to make my code more scalable. hat means OOP.
+If I want to make complex patterns, I need to learn how to make my code more scalable.
+That means OOP.

 I'm using the Learning Processing book by Daniel Shiffman to help me through it.

-oop_4 is the first version I have working of a basic OOP sketch.
+[oop_4](oop_4/oop_4.pde) is the first version I have working of a basic OOP sketch.
 Here it is, broken down:
 First, declare objects:

 ```processing